BU-Spark/ml-longfellow-land-use-mass/README.md

 ### Visualization

-We chose ArcGIS for our visualization software.
+We chose ArcGIS for our visualization software (interactive map).

-Link to the ArcGIS group:
+Link to the ArcGIS instant app: https://arcg.is/1aKD9b1
-https://arcg.is/1aKD9b1